 I'm a linguist and current graduate student at the University of Texas at Austin.
 My research focuses on San Jernónimo Tlacochahuaya Zapotec, a variety of Tlacolula Valley Zapotec (Otomanguean, [zab]) spoken in Oaxaca, Mexico.
 I'm particularly interested in how study of Colonial Valley Zapotec documents can inform our understanding of the modern languages (and vice versa).Recent projects:

 I would like to acknowledge that I live on the ancestral territory of the Comanche, Tonkawa, and Sana peoples.
 I further acknowledge the Abenaki people, on whose lands I grew up.
 Many nations have stewarded this land across generations; we should take time to honor their cultures, their histories, and their present experiences.
 I recommend reading An Indigneous People's History of the United States.

 May Helena Plumb is a graduate student in linguistics at the University of Texas at Austin.
-Her research focuses on the documentation and description of Zapotec languages and the linguistic analysis of Colonial Zapotec documents.
-She is an NSF Graduate Research Fellow and a Donald D. Harrington Graduate Fellow, and her work has been published in the International Journal of American Linguistics.
+May's research focuses on the documentation and description of Zapotec languages and the linguistic analysis of Colonial Zapotec documents.
+She is an NSF Graduate Research Fellow and a Donald D. Harrington Graduate Fellow.
+Her research has been published in the International Journal of American Linguistics.